 Posted by Irina Rutman

 Irina Rutman has been working at JF&CS since 2005.
-She works with Russian speaking elderly in New American Services and in Schechter Holocaust Services.
+She works with Russian speaking elderly in New American Services and in Schechter Holocaust Services and it the Program Coordinator for the Boston Haifa Connection for Russian speaking teenagers.
 She is devoted to providing help and comfort to elderly immigrants.